rsocket/rsocket/Protocol.md

 ### Flow Control

+There are multiple flow control mechanics provided by the protocol.

 #### Reactive Stream Semantics

 [Reactive Stream](http://www.reactive-streams.org/) semantics for flow control of Streams, Subscriptions, and Channels.

 #### Lease Semantics

+The LEASE semantics are to control the number of indivdiual requests (all types) that a Requester may send in a given period.
+The only responsibility the protocol implementation has for the LEASE is to honor it on the Requester side.
+The Responder application is responsible for the logic of generation and informing the Responder it should send a LEASE to the peer Requester.

 Requester MUST respect the LEASE contract.
 The Requester MUST NOT send more than __Number of Requests__ specified in the LEASE frame within the __Time-To-Live__ value in the LEASE.